duerrfk/BlueIMU/README.md

 The GY521 module is connected through I2C to the MCU.
 It is soldered to the BlueIMU board using a 8 pin header providing for a rigid physical connection of the IMU to the BlueIMU board.

-An overdischarge protection is included using the ??? voltage monitor.
+An overdischarge protection is included using the MAXIM ICL7665 voltage monitor.
 The MCU, IMU, and Bluetooth module will be disconnected from power at about 3.0 V. At about 3.3 V, the red LED (charge indicator) goes off to signal a low battery (the GY521 module has another onboard LED to show that the board is still running down to 3.0 V).

 ## Preparing the Atmega328P (Programming Fuses)

 Program the following fuses (note that "1" means fuse *not* programmed; "0" means fuse programmed):

-Low Power Crystal Oscillator 3-8 MHz, 16ck+14cl (BOD enabled):

-* CKSEL = 1101, SUT 01: external crystal oscillator 3-8 MHz w/ BOD enabled
+* CKSEL = 1101, SUT 01: external crystal oscillator 3-8 MHz with fast startup times (BOD is enabled).
-* CKDIV8 = 1: don't divide clock internally by 8
+* CKDIV8 = 1: don't divide clock internally by 8.
-* SPIEN = 0: enable serial programming
+* SPIEN = 0: enable serial programming.
-* BODLEVEL = 101: brown-out detection set to 2.7 V
+* BODLEVEL = 101: brown-out detection set to 2.7 V.
-* BOOTRST = 1: boot reset vector not enabled
+* BOOTRST = 1: boot reset vector not enabled.
-* RSTDISBL = 1: external reset not disabled:
+* RSTDISBL = 1: external reset not disabled.

 This results in the following fuse bytes: